raspberrypilearning/comic-character/en/step_7.md

 Use the `.checked` property of the variable storing the checkbox HTML element.

-Store the variable `isLightmode` which is the check that the user preference is set to "true".
+Store the variable `isLightmode` which is the check that the user's preference is set to "true".

 --- code ---
 ---